BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 # Coordinate Systems

 The geometry subpackage provides a `CoordinateSystem` class that lets you create and manipulate objects in a virtual CT scene.
 Such an oject has a position (`center`) and three basis vectors (`u`, `v`, `w`).
 These basis vectors are assumed to be orthogonal, but they do not have to be unit vectors.
-The `center` acts as the pivot point for rotations.
+The `center` acts as the pivot point for rotations if no other pivot is specified.

 Example for creating and manipulating an object: